-Pirkanmaa Regional Museum provides local history museums with consulting and development services.
-It acts as a consultant to local culture societies, publishing information about work done in the field of local culture and also developing cooperation in the field.
+The Pirkanmaa Regional Museum provides local history museums with consulting and development services.
+It acts as a consultant to local culture societies, publishes information about work done in the field of local culture and also develops cooperation in the field.

 The museum’s local culture expert provides guidance for the roughly one hundred local history museums in the Tampere Region, and develops the museum’s services in the region in cooperation with other bodies.
-A pilot project.
-Seutumuseo, for regional cooperation between local museums was launched for 2017–2019.
+A pilot project, Seutumuseo, for regional cooperation between local museums was launched in 2017–2019.
 Read more about it here (in Finnish).

 Most of the work with local history museums consists of consultation with museums that receive discretionary state subsidies.
 Pirkanmaa Regional Museum makes free advisory visits to museums run by municipalities and societies, and private collections have access to the museum’s telephone consultation service.

 Pirkanmaa Regional Museum also seeks to serve as a databank for local museums, offering guidance for the storage and cataloguing of collection items as well as the planning and funding of exhibitions.
 It can also carry out commissioned projects for the further development or documentation of a local museum’s collection.

 Advice on the renovation of the buildings of local history museums is provided in the first instance by the Pirkanmaa Regional Museum’s heritage engineer and building researchers.
 Advice for the maintenance and care of objects is also available from conservators at Museum Centre Vapriikki.
 Advice on cataloguing photographs is provided by the museum’s photo archive.